Named after: Sir Matthew Nathan, Governor of Hong Kong (1904-07)

 Nathan Road was developed in several phases.

-A comment below links to an article that gives the construction date as 1865, but without any sources.
+A comment below links to an article that notes construction began in 1865.

 - 18??: Street named